Hazards from work activities

 - provided with sufficient protection measures (e.g. suitable and sufficient personal protective equipment) while they are working at height.

 Hazardous substances can generally be identified from the product label.
-In most accommodation only domestic cleaning materials will be used, but some products used for drain cleaning, rodent control, gardening, or other purposes may also be hazardous.
+In most small businesses only domestic cleaning materials will be used, but some products used for drain cleaning, pest control, gardening, cleaning pools or hot-tubs or other purposes may also be hazardous.
+For larger businesses, more concentrated commercial cleaning products are likely to be used and these will pose a greater hazard to staff and customers.

 If you are an employer you must assess all hazardous substances under the Control of Substances Hazardous to Health Regulations 2002 (COSHH).
 The employer has a duty to remove employees' exposure to hazardous substances, e.g. powerful commercial cleaning agents or, where this is not possible, to adequately control it.